 Total Voters: 35

-Tags: Asdrubal Cabrera Carlos Carrasco Carlos Santana Chen Lee Chun-hsiu Chen Dillon Howard Featured Francisco Lindor Jason Kipnis Josh Tomlin Justin Masterson Levon Washington Lonnie Chisenhall Matt LaPorta Michael Brantley Popular Scott Barnes Shin Soo Choo Tony Wolters
+Tags: Asdrubal Cabrera Carlos Carrasco Carlos Santana Chen Lee Chun-hsiu Chen Dillon Howard Francisco Lindor Jason Kipnis Josh Tomlin Justin Masterson Levon Washington Lonnie Chisenhall Matt LaPorta Michael Brantley Scott Barnes Shin Soo Choo Tony Wolters